sahlone/kson/README.md

     }
 }
 ```
-Using the above reads function we can do as follows to get the data class
+Using the above `JsonReads` function we can do as follows to deserialize the data class

 Input json
 ```
 {